bradwestness/bradwestness.github.io/_posts/2018/2018-11-12-someplace-with-just-a-few-people.md

 However, just the other day I was having a conversation with my brother, a sheriff's deputy, and we were talking about how we'd both observed that communication tends to break down when one organization needs to communicate with another.
 There's always miscommunication and crossed wires.

 I think it can also happen internally in a single organization, when there are too many separate teams that have complicated structural heirarchies and chains of command.
-I began my career in hte world of higher education, where decision making was often distributed among a bunch of different people, deans and chancellors and department heads and division heads and the like.
+I began my career in the world of higher education, where decision making was often distributed among a bunch of different people, deans and chancellors and department heads and division heads and the like.

 On certain projects, something as simple as increasing a column in a database table from 50 to 100 characters required submitting a change request form, which then had to be routed to multiple people for approval, and could take months due to inter-department jockeying and miscommunication.